treeleaves30760/chromadb-WebUI/README.md

 # Chromadb WebUI

-This project aims to provide a graphical user interface (GUI) for managing Chromadb.
+This project aims to provide a graphical user interface (GUI) for managing and adjusting Chromadb.

 ## Usage